World leaders call for pandemic treaty, but short on details

 “But to me, the risk is that it diverts attention from the tool that we have” — WHO's existing International Health Regulations, Burci said recently.
 He said his fear was those regulations would get short shrift and receive "cosmetic improvements, but fundamentally remain a weak instrument.”

 Although the 25 signatories of the commentary called for “solidarity,” and greater “societal commitment,” there was no indication any country would soon change its own approach to responding to the pandemic.
-Neither China, Russia or the United States joined in signing the statement.
+China, Russia and the United States didn't join in signing the statement.

+White House press secretary Jen Psaki said the U.S. has concerns about the current push for a new pandemic treaty.

+“We do have some concerns, primarily about the timing and launching into negotiations for a new treaty right now, and we believe that could divert attention away from substantive issues regarding the response, preparedness for future pandemic threats,” Psaki said Tuesday.
+“That should be our focus currently.”

 ———